Learning & Education

 Never Mind the Happy: An Evening with Marc Shaiman and Bette Midler

-Composer, lyricist, and music producer Marc Shaiman will be signing his book, Never Mind the Happy: Showbiz Stories from a Sore Winner, followed by a lively conversation between him and the iconic Bette Midler.
+Composer, lyricist, and music producer Marc Shaiman will sign copies of his book, Never Mind the Happy: Showbiz Stories from a Sore Winner, followed by a lively conversation between him and the iconic Bette Midler.

 About our guests